samjohnson208/SaugerParentage/README.md

 ```{bash}
 sbatch slurm_sauger_sam2bam.sh
 ```
 Note: Delete .sam's and .sai's after converting to .bam's and .bai's to save space.
-Navigate to directory and rm *.sam/.sai
+Navigate to directory, rm *.sam, rm *.sai

 ### Make bam list (Yellow Perch)
 Variants slurm script requires a text file with all of the sorted.bam file names.
 This generates that file.